-- They’re great if you don’t want to let your fingernails too much just to play the uke – which is ok.
+- They’re great if you don’t want to let your fingernails too much just to play the ukulele – which is ok.

 - You have options!

-- Plastic picks produce a brighter sound, that has slightly better projection because it’s louder, and this maximizes the resonance of the uke.
-Still, we don’t recommend this so much because nylon ukulele strings are more delicate than metal strings used with electric guitars
+- Plastic picks produce a brighter sound, that has slightly better projection because it’s louder, and this maximizes the resonance of the ukulele.
+Still, we don’t recommend this so much because nylon ukulele strings are more delicate than a metal string used with electric guitars

 - Felt picks are good, too, but produce a warmer tone, more similar to the one produced by fingers.

-- You can explore different strumming patterns that share a likeness to the ones used with guitars.
+- You can explore different strumming patterns that share a likeness to the ones used with the guitar or guitarlele.